jnsebgosselin/gwhat/docs/plotting_hydrograph.rst

 |icon_page_setup| icon (see :numref:`fig_plot_hydrograph_annoted`).
-The :guilabel:`Page and Figure Setup` window is shown in :numref:`fig_hydroprint_page_settings`, as well as the components of the hydrograph for which the size or visibility can be configured.
+The :guilabel:`Page and Figure Setup` window is shown in :numref:`fig_hydroprint_page_settings`, as well as the components of the hydrograph for which the size or the visibility can be configured.

 .. _fig_hydroprint_page_settings:
 .. figure:: img/scs/hydroprint_page_setting.*